-Consequently any approval to acquire the land in trust would constitute an arbitrary and capricious action subject to judicial invalidation.
+Consequently any approval to acquire the land in trust without stating a clear economic benefit and submitting a detailed business plan will constitute an arbitrary and capricious action subject to judicial invalidation.

-IV.
+(b).
 25 C.F.R.
 151.10 On Reservation (c) The purposes for which the land will be used;